PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 The first question that might come to your mind: Why is there a QA verification on each Pull Request?
 Why not test the release build only?

-- The earlier a bug is detected in the process, the easier it is to fix it
+- The earlier a bug is detected in the process, the easier it is to find the source of the problem and fix it
 - Testing each Pull Request allows the QA analysts to perform more detailed tests, improving the overall software quality
 - There can be several months between the moment a PR is merged and the time the build is first tested, enough for the author of the PR to have “forgotten” what they did exactly.